davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 I want to start this post with some background on einstein that I found in a very insightful comment on [reddit]( https://www.reddit.com/r/AskHistorians/comments/5lr3mx/how_did_einstein_become_synonymous_with/dby6wes/).
 Here's a portion of that comment on how einstein came to be seen as synonymous with intelligence.

 > In the early 20th century, there were a handful of scientific heroes.
-Many of them have not persisted in public imagination.
+Many of them have not persisted in /public imagination.
 Almost nobody outside of the sciences today is going to know who Robert Millikan is, but for a time he was the most famous scientist in the United States, for example.

 > Einstein's international fame was the result of several distinct events that led him to be branded as "revolutionary" on a level above and beyond his peers (and perhaps above and beyond his accomplishments).